kumanofoo/tako/README.md

   -h, --help    show this help message and exit
   -d, --daemon
 ```
-You can set logging level using the TAKOMARKET_DEBUG environment variable.
+You can set logging level using the TAKO\_LOGGING\_LEVEL environment variable.
 ```Shell
 $ export TAKO_LOGGING_LEVEL=debug
 $ takomarket -d